kikmenow/freetextsearch/README.md

 NB: "MOST FREQUEST".
 There needs to be some kind of ranking to these results.

 Started to find limitations with using postgres free text search.
 Some words it just doesn't want to pick up.
-Investigating later.
+Turns out that its a config somewhere inside postgres, I need to change the type of tsvector it generates